pingcap/docs/explain-index-merge.md

 In the preceding query, the filter condition is a `WHERE` clause that uses `OR` as the connector.
 Without index merge, you can use only one index per table. `a = 1` cannot be pushed down to the index `a`; neither can `b = 1` be pushed down to the index `b`.
 The full table scan is inefficient when a huge volume of data exists in `t`.
 To handle such a scenario, index merge is introduced in TiDB to access tables.

-For the preceding query, the optimizer chooses the intersection-type index merge to access the table.
-Index merge allows the optimizer to use multiple indexes per table, to merge the results returned by each index and to generate the latter execution plan in the preceding output.
+For the preceding query, the optimizer chooses the union-type index merge to access the table.
+Index merge allows the optimizer to use multiple indexes per table, to merge the results returned by each index, and to generate the latter execution plan in the preceding output.

 In the output, the `type: union` information in `operator info` of the `IndexMerge_8` operator indicates that this operator is a union-type index merge operator.
 It has three child nodes. `IndexRangeScan_5` and `IndexRangeScan_6` scan the `RowID`s that meet the condition according to the range, and then the `TableRowIDScan_7` operator accurately reads all the data that meets the condition according to these `RowID`s.